 - 2 hours/week of Games and PE within or outside of the curriculum time - EYFS/KS1 encouraged to use exercise activities within class everyday - KS2 encouraged to play competitive sports at break/lunch time - Break times and lunch give all the children an opportunity to play with sports equipment.
-Mid-Day supervisors and young leaders encourage children to take part in physical activities. - Swimming for the whole school - Residential week at an Activity Centre for Y4-6 - After school/lunchtime clubs for physical activity offer a range of sports.
+Mid-Day supervisors and young leaders encourage children to take part in physical activities. - Swimming for Year 5 and Year 6. - Residential week at an Activity Centre for Year 5 and Year 6. - After school/lunchtime clubs for physical activity offer a range of sports.
 E.g. Football, multiskills and cricket - JB Coaching will ensure 'high quality and vigorous' activity is paramount in PE lessons, though tailored CPD coaching sessions - We will endeavour that, at some point in the year, every child will take part in an intra/interschools competition/festival (Y1-6)